amicha02/llama2.c/AM_README.md

     - `stories42M.bin`: This is likely the input model file.
     - `-t 0.8`: Set the temperature for sampling to 0.8.
 Temperature controls the randomness of the LLM output.
     - `-n 256`: Specify the number of steps or iterations for sampling (in this case, 256 steps).
-    - `-i "One day, Lily met a Shoggoth"`: Provide an input prompt or seed for the text generation.
+    - `-i "One day, sily met a Shoggoth"`: Provide an input prompt or seed for the text generation.

 5.